kwade4/RAISE-DRI/docs/ai_intro.md

 ## Unsupervised Learning
 Unsupervised learning, on the other hand, works with **unlabeled data**, meaning there are no explicit target values or labels provided.
 The model tries to find patterns and structures in the data without any predefined outputs.
 The goal is to uncover hidden relationships, groupings, or structures in the data.

-### Common Problem Types in Unsupervised Learning
+The two main types of unsupervised learning tasks are clustering and dimensionality reduction.

+### Clustering
-**Clustering**: Clustering involves grouping data points into clusters or groups based on similarities between them.
+Clustering involves grouping data points into clusters or groups based on similarities between them.
 The model finds natural groupings in the data without prior knowledge of what those groups might be.

 **Examples**:
 * Customer segmentation, where businesses group customers based on purchasing behavior to target different market segment.
 *  Identifying groups of similar images in a large collection, such as organizing photos by content (e.g., landscapes, portraits, or cityscapes).

+### Dimensionality Reduction
-**Dimensionality Reduction**: Dimensionality reduction aims to reduce the number of input features while preserving the essential information.
+Dimensionality reduction aims to reduce the number of input features while preserving the essential information.
 This can help visualize high-dimensional data and improve model performance by eliminating irrelevant features.

 **Examples**:
 * Reducing the number of variables in gene expression datasets.